MapStory/nypl-warper/README_API.md

 This will return 404 if the user can't be found

+## Future methods

+Currently fetching un-warped maps is not implemented.
+This may be useful if wanting to direct users to maps that need work.

+Fetching data about a specific map is not implemented.
+All relevant data is returned with the list.

 ## Authentication

 All API requests require an API key.
 This key should be passed